jcb91/IPython-notebook-extensions-wiki/Home_Jupyter.md

 `jupyter_config_dir()` shows you where your *local* configuration files are, `jupyter_config_path` shows you where Jupyter will look for configuration files.
 For the notebook, there are two files that will be used:
 `jupyter_notebook_config.py` and `jupyter_notebook_config.json`.

-The `nbextension` directory has moved to a different location and can be found like this:
+The `nbextension` directory has moved to a different location and can be found in one of these directories:
 ```Python
 from __future__ import print_function
 from jupyter_core.paths import jupyter_data_dir, jupyter_data_path